mina-lue/playwright-company-info/README.md

-## Here is the command to start the script automate ...
+# To start the script type this
-npm run asic
+ -> npm run asic